A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

-If the error rate ($\noise$) is 10\% and the efficacy of the error detection ($\efficacy(K_R)$) is 80\%, then 8\% of the symbols in $R$ will need repair.
-Spending more energy per symbol in detection will bring $\efficacy$ closer to one and therefore require more energy for correction.
-We model the efficacy as a function of $K_R$ with range $[0,1]$.
-For example, an inverse exponential captures the intuition that there is a point of diminishing returns, beyond which it costs significant amounts of energy to detect an increasingly small number of errors.
+If the error rate $\noise$ is 10\% and the efficacy of the error detection $\efficacy(K_R)$ is 80\%, then 8\% of the symbols in $R$ will need repair.
+Presumably, spending more energy per symbol in detection will bring $\efficacy$ closer to its maximum and therefore require more energy for correction.
+We model the efficacy as a function of $K_R$ with range $[0,\totefficacy]$, where $\totefficacy$ is the maximum efficacy permitted by the channel capacity, so $0<\totefficacy\leq 1$.
+As an example, an inverse exponential like $\efficacy = \totefficacy(1 - e^{-K_R^2})$ captures the intuition that there is a point of diminishing returns, beyond which it costs significant amounts of energy to detect an increasingly small increment of errors, but we assume here only that the efficacy is a continuous and monotonic function of $K_R$.